mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 ([Or online](https://github.com/mastodon-sc/mastodon-plugin-example/tree/main/src/main/java/org/mastodon/mamut/example/detection).)

-You will find two classes there, the purpose of which we will explain shortly.
+You will find three classes there, the purpose of which we will explain shortly.
 They implement a dummy detector that creates spots at random locations in the source image.

 ## The detector class hierarchies.

-The two classes you find there are named:
+Two classes are needed for the detector itself:

 > `RandomSpotDetectorOp`
 > `RandomSpotDetectionExampleMamut`

 The `RandomSpotDetectionExampleMamut` is almost empty, while the `RandomSpotDetectorOp` is quite fledged.

+The last class is used for the UI panel:
+> `RandomSpotDetectorDescriptor`

 We need first to explain why the two classes for one detector.
 It is again to achieve some generality and facilitate reuse beyond Mastodon.